 What is a mindful classroom?
 How does it work, and how does the concept fit into teaching and learning?
 Most importantly, what does it mean for our learners?

 Let’s begin with a quick bit of background on how this applies to classroom instruction.
-We discussed the concepts of mindfulness in our bestselling book, Mindful Assessment.
-In terms of learning, the key to mindfulness is being fully in the moment and seeing possibility rather than finality as a benchmark for progress:
+I discussed the concepts of mindfulness in my bestselling book, Mindful Assessment.
+In terms of learning:

 “In practicing aikido, the sensei would never simply tell a student, ‘That was 74 percent.’
 Instead, the sensei would watch mindfully and comment on what needs improvement, demonstrate it, and then provide the opportunity to improve.
 Similarly, a parent teaching a child to cook would never say, ‘That was 74 percent.’
 Instead, like the sensei, the parent would watch, demonstrate, and allow the child a chance to get better.
 These acts of mindful nurturing and guidance are examples of natural learning, and we perform them instinctively.”